zzxx-husky/zeromq-scala-binding/README.md

 # Scala Binding for ZeroMQ

-This version is intend to support jna-4.2.2 and lib-zmq-5.0.0, as the lastest ones currently.
+This version is intend to support lib-zmq-4.X, jna-4.2.2 and jnr-0.8.4, as the lastest ones currently.

+CAUTION: Since this is not an official version, use it with care.
+I suggest you use sbt `publish-local` to make it a local repository.

+Here I also thank Alex for his contribution: https://github.com/alexdeleon/zeromq-scala-binding.
+He did most of the updates for ZeroMQLibrary and the two tests.

 The Scala binding for ZeroMQ is based on ZeroMQ versions 2.1.x and uses [JNA][] for accessing native functions.
 It is a thin wrapper of the ZeroMQ API, but